-As we look to the future, we will strive to organize and structure BRIDGE so that UMass Chan can become the partner of choice for industry.
+As we look to the future, we will strive to organize and structure UMMS BRIDGE so that it can become the partner of choice for industry.
 In so doing, we will bring industry's perspectives and unmet needs into the institution and enrich the research questions we ask, translate our inventions into therapies, and attract a deeper pool of resources to our institution.

-- Oversee the relocation and transition of personnel and programs to the new research facility and ramp up research operations - Achieve year-over-year improvements in diversity hiring and become recognized as one of the "best places to work" - In partnership with the T.H.
-Chan School of Medicine, welcome the largest first-year class in the school's history - Make necessary adjustments to the UMass Chan capital campaign to assure fundraising goals are achieved
+- Oversee the relocation and transition of personnel and programs to the new research facility and ramp up research operations - Achieve year-over-year improvements in diversity hiring and become recognized as one of the "best places to work" - Complete all programmatic and capital requirements for LEAP - In partnership with the School of Medicine, welcome the largest firstyear class in the school's history - Make necessary adjustments to the UMMS capital campaign to assure fundraising goals are achieved